 Every time he had spun a good length of sand, the tide came in and washed it away and Tregeagle screamed in anguish but he had to go on.
 Just as he had finished weaving a particularly strong rope of sand, a great storm bounded in from the Atlantic, whipped up by the devil.
 The people of Padstow started to leave the town in great numbers on account of the spirit’s frustrated and unbearable wailing.
 Hearing of this, St. Petroc came to Padstow’s aid.
-He made a chain with links of prayers to shackle Tregeagle and took him to the Loe estuary.
+He made a chain with links of prayers to shackle Tregeagle and took him to the Loe estuary, near Helston.

 Tregeagle was tasked with carrying sacks of sand across the river.
 One day he had a particularly heavy sack and he dropped it.
 Sand stacked up across the river creating what is known today as the Loe Bar.
-The people of Hayle were as disturbed by Tregeagle’s incessant moaning as those of Padstow and something had to be done.
+The people of Helston were as disturbed by Tregeagle’s incessant moaning as those of Padstow and something had to be done.
 As night fell, the hell hounds gleefully surrounded Tregeagle growling for his soul.

 St. Petroc’s chain of prayers was redeployed.
-All the saints in Cornwall flanked Tregeagle as he was taken north again to Porthcurno Beach.
+All the saints in Cornwall flanked Tregeagle as he was taken over to Porthcurno Beach.
 Here his task was to sweep all the sand from the beach and around the headland.
 With every effort he made, the winds and the tides washed the sands back again, providing him with an endless task at which he still toils to this day.

 retold by Anna Chorlton

 John Tregeagle of Trevorder, Barbara Spooner